jameslkingsley/mars/addons/attributes/README.md

-mars_editor
+mars_attributes
 ===========
-This is the main editor display which contains the raw user input and API for menus.
+This component contains the attributes framework.
-Do not delete this component.
+Do not remove the component.

 ## Maintainers
 The people responsible for merging changes to this component or answering potential questions.